 The IRMAA Problem That Starts in 2026

-Because IRMAA uses a two-year lookback, a large conversion performed at age 63 directly affects Medicare premiums at age 65.
-A single retiree crossing the $109,000 threshold by just $1 in a given tax year will owe an additional $1,148 per year in Part B and Part D surcharges two years later.
-Managing income carefully at age 63 is not merely a tax strategy.
-It is a Medicare premium strategy, and one dollar over the line triggers the full surcharge with no phase-in.
+Because IRMAA uses a two-year lookback, a large conversion performed at age 63 flows directly into Medicare premiums at age 65.
+A single retiree who crosses the $109,000 threshold by just $1 in a given tax year will owe an additional $1,148 per year in combined Part B and Part D surcharges two years later, reflecting an $81.20 monthly Part B surcharge and a $14.50 monthly Part D surcharge.
+Income management at age 63 is therefore both a tax strategy and a Medicare premium strategy: one dollar over the line triggers the full surcharge for the entire year, with no phase-in and no partial relief.
+One often-overlooked planning tool is IRS Form SSA-44, which allows newly retired individuals to appeal their IRMAA determination using more recent income data when a life-changing event such as retirement itself has significantly reduced their earnings relative to the two-year lookback period.

 Sequencing SEPP, Roth Conversions, and Healthcare Costs

-- Model for the Current AFR: If you lack bridge assets, calculate SEPP using the most recent IRS mid-term AFR.
-With rates near 5%, the permitted annual withdrawal from a $1.4 million account may be sufficient to cover living expenses without supplemental draws that push income higher.
+- Model for the Current AFR: Without bridge assets, calculate SEPP using the current IRS-permitted maximum, which sits at 5% under the floor established in IRS Notice 2022-6.
+At that rate, the permitted annual withdrawal from a $1.4 million account may be sufficient to cover living expenses without supplemental draws that push income into higher brackets.

 - The Two-Year Lookback Strategy: Map Roth conversions to stay below the $109,000 single or $218,000 joint IRMAA thresholds.
-At age 63, the conversion decision is as much about Medicare costs as it is about income taxes.
+At age 63, the conversion decision carries as much weight for future Medicare costs as it does for current income taxes.

 - Prepare for Healthcare Volatility: Budget for ACA premiums to rise faster than general inflation.
-With insurers raising premiums by roughly 26% in 2026, a 58-year-old should maintain a healthcare contingency fund equivalent to at least 12 months of unsubsidized premiums before leaving an employer plan behind.
+With unsubsidized benchmark premiums up roughly 26% in 2026 and average deductibles hitting a record $3,786, a 58-year-old should maintain a healthcare contingency fund covering at least 12 months of unsubsidized premiums before leaving an employer plan behind.